purescript/purescript-effect/docs/Control/Monad/Eff.md

 data Eff :: # ! -> * -> *
 ```

+The `Eff` type constructor is used to represent _native_ effects.

+See [Handling Native Effects with the Eff Monad](https://github.com/purescript/purescript/wiki/Handling-Native-Effects-with-the-Eff-Monad) for more details.

+The first type parameter is a row of effects which represents the contexts in which a computation can be run, and the second type parameter is the return type.

 ##### Instances
 ``` purescript
 instance functorEff :: Functor (Eff e)